Michael Borbolla

 - Interdisciplinary study on introduced peafowl in South Florida, USA

-- Ethnographic Study on Urban Fishing in the Miami River (FL, USA),
+- Ethnographic Study on Urban Fishing in the Miami River (FL, USA)

 In his undergraduate years, Michael explored of the impact of mercury on juvenile bull sharks within the Florida coastal everglades.
 His commitment to environmental research led him to other collaborations and projects with the National Park Service, where he carried out extensive fieldwork in areas like Biscayne National Park and Big Cypress National Preserve.
 At Zoo Miami, Michael delved into the study of invertebrate communities within gopher tortoise habitats and burrows.
 By leveraging the diverse ecosystems of South Florida throughout his research experiences, Michael has cultivated a versatile skillset that positions him uniquely in the realm of ecological studies, priming him for multifaceted contributions in his current and future endeavors.